 When conducting animal testing, plans are screened by the Animal Testing Committee in accordance with our internal regulations*3, which were formulated based on the animal welfare concepts of the three Rs*4 and meet the provisions of the Act on Welfare and Management of Animals and other regulations.

-We have acquired certification of our animal facilities through the Japan Health Sciences Foundation and our pathogen and gene research facilities undergo inspections by the Certified NPO Biomedical Science Association to ensure appropriate operations.
+We have acquired certification of our animal facilities through the Japan Pharmaceutical Information Center and our pathogen and gene research facilities undergo inspections by the Certified NPO Biomedical Science Association to ensure appropriate operations.

 - *1. Ethical regulations regarding the use of human samples and information